Rhino Rescue Vented Chest Seal Review

 - Sterile, sealed packaging โ stated on the listing, ready for kit staging

-- $14.99 for two โ the cheapest way we stock to close the chest-seal gap in a kit
+- the listed price for two โ the cheapest way we cover to close the chest-seal gap in a kit

 - Flat profile โ packs into IFAK sleeves, range bags, and glovebox kits without bulk